Covid 19 coronavirus: United Kingdom and United States record deadliest days

 The drastic new measure comes despite current World Health Organisation saying that masks should only be worn by medical staff, the ill and those in close contact with a coronavirus case.

-WHO is currently convening a panel of advisers to discuss whether this advice should change on the back of the US' new measure.
+The WHO is currently convening a panel of advisers to discuss whether this advice should change on the back of the US' new measure.

 Meanwhile Europe's strict lockdown measures appear to be taking effect, with promising new figures coming out of Spain and Italy.